Alexander Goldstein: Orchestra and chamber music

 University of Rochester, performed by Kenneth Grant (clarinet), Mikhail Kopelman (violin) and Elizaveta Kopelman (piano).
 This composition was performed many times since in US and Europe.

 In 2015 Mr. Goldstein composed Neapolitan Symphony, a sometimes flirtatious, sometimes pensive work, inspired by the Neapolitan Dance from Tchaikovskiy's Swan Lake World premiere of Neapolitan Symphony was on December 1, 2016, in Bursa, Turkey by Sinfoni Orchestrati, conducted by Mikhail Kirchhoff.

 In 2017 Mr. Goldstein completed Introspective Trio.
 It premiered in 2019 in Arlington, VA by National Chamber Ensemble, Leo Shushansky, artistic director.

 Also composed in 2017 was Rhapsody on the Theme of Albinoni.
 It premiered in Khazan, Tatarstan by Primavera Chamber Orchestra with Rustem Abyazov, Violin, (Russia) and Mark Drobinsky, Cello (France).

 Also in 2017 Mr. Goldstein composed nostalgic "Romancing the Eyes," inspired by the ultra popular Ochi Chornye romance, performed by Alexandra Carlson.

 In 2018, Maestro Goldstein composed Amarcord Variations for Clarinet Solo.

 In 2020 Mr. Goldstein composed a cycle of Russian Romances to poems from "One-way Correspondence", a book of poetry by Marina Berkovich.
 Some of these romances premiered in Moscow in 2021, at Leo Tolstoy's Home-Museum, performed by Victoria Dmitrieva-Goldstein (no relation).

 In 2021 Maestro Goldstein composed Symphonic Poem To Be Or Not To Be to Hamlet's soliloquy by William Shakespeare.

 In 2022 Maestro Goldstein composed The Beauty Of Ostinato for String Orchestra and Bass Guitar.

 In 2023 Maestro Goldstein composed Forward To The Past for Two Violins and Pipe Organ.

 In 2024 Maestro Goldstein composed On The Wings Of Classics, Concerto for Violin and String Orchestra.

+In 2025 Maestro Goldstein composed In Classical Eden, Concerto for Soprano, Flute, and Chamber Orchestra.